 Invertebrate Zoology I-II (3 cr.)
 (3 cr.)
 Prerequisites BIOL 103 or equivalent or approval of division.
 The biology of invertebrate animals with special reference to structure, embryology, function, ecology, classification and evolution.
 Lect.
 2 hrs., Lab.
-3 hrs., Total 5 hrs. per wk.
+3 and Physiology I-II (4 cr.)
+(4 cr.)
+Prerequisites BIOL 103 and one year of college chemistry, or divisional permission.
+Consideration of basic biological principles as revealed by anatomical and physiological studies.
+An integrated study of the systems of the human body including gross and microscopic structures and their physiology.
+Lect.
+3 hrs., Lab.
+3 hrs., Total 6 hrs. per wk.